-We ask all children to bring a pair of Wellington boots which they keep in school at all times.
-We also request that children also bring a puddle-suit to keep in school.
+We provide specialist equipment, and ask all children to bring a pair of Wellington boots and a puddle-suit which they keep in school at all times.
+We also request that children also bring to keep in school.
 We do have some in school, but if you can provide one for your child we would be grateful.
+In addition, children need to wear lots of layers underneath in the cold weather.